IMF's XC: Enabling Cross-Border Transfers and Future CBDCs

 “XC platforms ensure safety by settling with central bank reserves.
 They offer interoperability among national currencies — and with legacy systems.
 They bring innovation, efficiency, and safety in contracting.
 They help manage information flows to overcome economic frictions.
 And, importantly, they rest on transparent, rule-based governance consistent with the stability of the international monetary system,” Adrian summarizes.

-As previously reported by GNCrypto, crypto companies are also tackling the issue of inefficient cross-border payments.
+As previously reported by GNcrypto, crypto companies are also tackling the issue of inefficient cross-border payments.
 The Lightning Network is frequently utilized as a foundation for these endeavors.